thegrumpys/odop/docs/design/SimplifiedUI.md

 Ability to use the Exec / Tutor / Demo feature to optionally put text-based "guidance" above each alternative.

-There is an idea for a future version of the Exec / Tutor / Demo feature to accept input (yes, no) and support conditional logic or branch based on that input.
+There is an idea for a future version of the Exec / Tutor / Demo feature to accept input (yes, no) and support conditional logic or branching based on that input.
 Perhaps this can be the foundation for a conversational or "Wizard-like" approach ?